A to Z Library Services & Information

 The Library will take used books and monetary gifts.
 Donated materials become the property of the Library, materials may be added to the collection or given to the Friends of the Library to be sold at their used book sales.
 Monetary gifts may be given in honor or in memory of a person.

-There is no charges to check out DVD's (as of September 2019) and they check out for 7 days.
+There is no charge to check out DVD's (as of September 2019) and they check out for 7 days.
 New DVDs cannot be renewed and there is a limit of 5 new DVD's per household.
 Older items can be renewed twice and there is no limit to how many older DVD's you can borrow.

 The Library has eBooks that are compatible with the Kindle, Nook, iPad, and other eReader devices.
 This service is available to library card holders in good standing.